 My code quality warnings for the constructs are doubly valid here.
 HE_Mesh is an after-hours hobby project aggregating years of code snippets and 3rd part libraries.
 It is by no means production strength, neither in robustness, performance, consistency or maintenance.
 Consider it a toy, playground, a sandbox** that allows me to explore a range of possibilities that I wouldn’t be able to otherwise.
 Friends*** asked me to share this toy, this library.

-Since I cannot give you any guarantees or reliable support, the HE_Mesh library is public domain.
+Since I cannot give you any guarantees or reliable support, the code I write for the HE_Mesh library is public domain.
 Very little in the library is invented by me.
 The knowledge required to create it is all out there.

 * Full name: HE_Mesh, short name/tag: hemesh